GuillaumeMougeot/biom3d/README.md

 The goal of Biom3d (and of the original nnUNet) is to automatically configured the training of a U-Net deep learning model for 3D semantic segmentation.

-Biom3d is more flexible for developers than the original nnUNet implementation: easier to read/understand and easier to edit.
-Biom3d has also been made easy-to-use for
+Biom3d is yet more flexible for developers than the original nnUNet implementation: easier to read/understand and easier to edit.
+Biom3d has also been made easy-to-use for community users.

 Biom3d does not include ensemble learning and the possibility to use 2D U-Net or 3D-Cascade U-Net yet.
 However, these options could easily be adapted if needed.

 There two main types of users of Biom3d:

 * Community users, who are interested in using the basic features of Biom3d: GUI, predictions with ready-to-use models or basic training.
-* Deep-learning developers, who are insterested in more advanced features: module parameters set-up, Biom3d new modules writing, Biom3d core-code editing etc.
+* Deep-learning developers, who are insterested in more advanced features: configuration of module parameters, writing of new Biom3d modules, Biom3d core editing etc.

 In the following documentation, we marked the advanced features with :rocket: symbol.

-For Windows user, the paths are here written in "linux-like format".
-You will have to change '/' symbols to '\' symbols in the command lines.
+For Windows users, the paths are here written in "linux-like format".
+You will have to change '/' symbols to '\\' symbols in the command lines.

 ## :hammer: Installation